FIELD STUDIES IN ARCHAEOLOGY: MEDIEVAL WORLDS

 Various sites in Wessex and Kent Counties

-Students may have opportunities to visit sites in Wessex and Kent counties, including Old Sarum, Portchester Castle, Chichester Cathedral, Weald and Downland open-air museum at Singleton, Dover, Tonbridge, Westenhanger, Hastings (and Battle Abbey, site of the Battle of Hastings), Herstmonceux, Scotney and Bodiam castles, Old Soar Manor, Canterbury, Rye, and Winchelsea.
+Students may have opportunities to visit landmarks in Hampshire, Wessex and Kent counties, near their field sites.
+Possible visits include The Vyne, Old Basing Church, Old Sarum, Portchester Castle, Chichester Cathedral, Weald and Downland open-air museum at Singleton, Dover, Tonbridge, Westenhanger, Hastings (and Battle Abbey, site of the Battle of Hastings), Herstmonceux, Scotney and Bodiam castles, Old Soar Manor, Canterbury, Rye, and Winchelsea.

-Summer 2013 Program Fee = $4,800, which includes tuition, program-related excursions, housing, meals, local transportation, equipment, and HTH Worldwide Health Insurance.
-Students should also budget about $1,400 for international airfare, but a travel grant of $1,000 per student is available for 2013 through the Weinberg College of Arts and Sciences to defray these travel costs.
-Students should also budget approximately $600 for books and discretionary expenses, including additional meals, non-program transportation, and incidentals.
+Summer 2014 Program Fee = $4,900, which includes tuition, program-related excursions, HTH Worldwide Health Insurance, and housing.
+Students should also budget about $1,400 for international airfare and approximately $1,200 for discretionary expenses, including books and materials, meals, non-program transportation, personal travel, and incidentals.

 Students applying to this program are eligible for IPD Study Abroad Fellowships and may be eligible for external funding opportunities.
 Students participating in this program are subject to Withdrawal Policies for Northwestern-Sponsored Programs.